microsoft/sqlworkshops/SQLonOpenShift/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/checkmark.png"> <h3>Learning Objectives</h3>
 <br>
 - Learn the basics of deploying SQL Server on an OpenShift cluster.
-- Learn how to connect and run queries aginst SQL Server deployed on OpenShift.
+- Learn how to connect and run queries against SQL Server deployed on OpenShift.
 - Learn performance capabilities of SQL Server deployed on OpenShift
-- Learn basic High Availability capabilties of SQL Server deployed on OpenShift
+- Learn basic High Availability capabilities of SQL Server deployed on OpenShift
-- Learn how to use an operator to deploy an Availability Group on OpenShift.
+- Learn how to use an operator to deploy and manage an Always On Availability Group on OpenShift.

 <p style="border-bottom: 1px solid lightgrey;"></p>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/building1.png"> <h2>Business Applications of this Workshop</h2>